 A single differentiable rasterization pass renders material, normal, and depth maps for supervision and novel views.

-From small number of input views, InvSplat reconstructs a 3D Gaussian scene and renders smooth novel-view trajectories.
-Slide through the results on each dataset.
+From sparse input views (2-4), InvSplat reconstructs a 3D Gaussian scene and renders smooth novel-view trajectories.

 Input views

-We compare predicted intrinsics against 2D image-space methods on 32-frames videos from Re10k dataset.
-For our method we do scene reconstruction from first and last frame of the camera path, and render the view trajectory as in video.
-Baselines we run on whole input video sequences.
-Because our scene is a single 3D Gaussian field, predictions stay multi-view consistent across the camera path, while image-space baselines flicker on highlights and reflective surfaces.
+We compare predicted intrinsics against 2D image-space methods on 32-frame videos from the RE10K dataset.
+Our method reconstructs the scene from only the first and last frames of the camera path, then renders the full trajectory; the baselines instead run on every frame of the input video.
+Because our scene is a single 3D Gaussian field, its predictions stay multi-view consistent across the camera path, whereas the image-space baselines flicker on highlights and reflective surfaces.

-Because each Gaussian carries physically-based materials and a normal, we can render the scene under different lighting conditions.
-We insert a point light source to scenes.
+Because each Gaussian carries physically-based materials and a surface normal, we can re-render the scene with arbitrary point light sources.

 Input views